 This episode addresses the emotional aftermath of recent tragedies and explores practical ways to support peers and families affected by loss.
 By validating emotions like anger and guilt while providing actionable strategies for fostering connection and healing, this discussion offers essential tools for building resilience and solidarity within the frontline worker community.

+Minds on the Frontline Podcast is brought to you by the Frontline Strong Together 5 Program.
+FST5 provides streamlined access to behavioral and mental health services, as well as crisis resources for Michigan’s frontline workers and their families.
 NEED HELP NOW?
-If you are a frontline worker in Michigan or an immediate family member, experiencing any crisis - work-related, substance abuse, depression, relationships, finances, or any other, reach out by calling 1-833-34-STRONG or go to FST5.org for more information.
+If you are a frontline worker in Michigan or an immediate family member experiencing any crisis—whether work-related, substance abuse, depression, relationships, finances, or other challenges—reach out by calling 1-833-34-STRONG or visit FST5.org for more information.